mesoform/terraform-infrastructure-modules/mcp/README.md

 ```
 ###GCP_CR.yml
 ####Prerequisites
-* There must be an existing google project
+* There must be an existing google project, with "Cloud Run" enabled with "Cloud Run Admin API" credentials
-* Cloud run can only retrieve containers hosted in Container Registry, so your image must already be hosted.
+* Cloud run can only retrieve containers hosted in Container Registry,
+so your image must already be hosted in your projects container registry.
   This can be done by running the command:
   `$ gcloud builds submit --tag gcr.io/[PROJECT-ID]/[IMAGE]` from the containers directory.
   `[PROJECT-ID]` is your Google Cloud Project id and `[IMAGE]` is the name you would like to name the image.